practicajs/practica/docs/blog/10-masterpiece-articles/index.md

 **✍️ Author:** Steve Sanderson

 **🔖 Abstract:** We all found ourselves at least once in the ongoing and flammable discussion about 'units' vs 'integration'.
-This articles delve into a greater level of specificity and discuss WHEN unit test shine by considering the costs of writing these tests under various scenarios.
+This articles delve into a greater level of specificity and discuss WHEN unit test shine by considering the costs of writing these tests under *various scenarios*.
 Many treat their testing strategy as a static model - a testing technique they always write regardless of the context.
 "Always write unit tests against functions", "Write mostly integration tests" are a type of arguments often heard.
-Conversely, this article suggests that the attractiveness of unit tests should be evaluated based on the *costs and benefits*.
+Conversely, this article suggests that the attractiveness of unit tests should be evaluated based on the *costs and benefits per module*.
 The article classifies multiple scenarios where the net value of unit tests is high or low, for example:

 > If your code is basically obvious – so at a glance you can see exactly what it does – then additional design and verification (e.g., through unit testing) yields extremely minimal benefit, if any